jtaki/simple_auth/readme.md

 - [x] email stored and checked as all lowercase
 - [x] clear for reflected xss getting saved to db
 - [ ] Remove all debugging output
+- [ ] Add please log in message to top of simple auth